willior/cart263/projects/project3/README.md

 At this point, I had basically decided it was a 2D, top-down, adventure game.
 However, I did not want puzzles and I did not want any combat.
 I wanted it to be overtly silly but with a tinge of mystery - where silliness could be mysterious and where mystery could be absurd.
 Above all, it had to be minimalist.

 If you haven't played through it fully yet, I suggest you do so now so that you can form your own interpretation, and then read my intentions.
+I estimate it takes about 20 minutes to play through.

 I don't know where the theme of "Ancient Artifacts" came from, and it doesn't matter.
 This was going to be a game about going out there and finding things, so I came up with some silly Ancient Artifacts like the Spectacles of Reality, and added little flavour text when you picked them up.
 I was doing this at the same time as I was designing my levels & world.
 I wrote the flavour text to be excessively profound in a way that I hope comes off as humourous as opposed to pretentious.